jeff1evesque/ist-exit-portfolio/IST-736_Market-Sentiment/README.md

 ## Execution

 A provided [`config-TEMPLATE.py`](https://github.com/jeff1evesque/ist-736/blob/master/config-TEMPLATE.py) is required to be copied as `config.py` in the same directory.
 If additional twitter user timelines, or quandl stock index would be studied, the contents of the copied `config.py` need to match, respectively.
-However, to run the codebase to reflect the choices made in this study, then no API keys need to be pasted into the configuration.
-Instead, additional configurations need to be properly commented out.
-Specifically, only one analysis can be performed at a given time.
+Additional controls can be adjusted in the same `config.py`:

+- number of epochs
+- lstm cells
+- number of neurons (i.e. `lstm_units`)
+- signal analysis threshold (i.e. `classify_threshold`)
+- TF-IDF feature reduction for classification (i.e. `classify_chi2`)

+Further, the overall data collection is idempotent.
+Since [`TwitterQuery`](https://github.com/jeff1evesque/ist-736/blob/58e1169a0c3d96da724db496d3adeb4f241b7752/consumer/twitter.py#L36-L67) and [`QuandlQuery`](https://github.com/jeff1evesque/ist-736/blob/58e1169a0c3d96da724db496d3adeb4f241b7752/consumer/quandl.py#L27-L46) has already been executed for the overall project, corresponding twitter and quandl csv files have already been produced.
+This means running the codebase again, will not rewrite or delete existing datasets.
+In order to generate new files for the same ticker or analyst, they need to be moved, deleted, or renamed.

+Additionally, only one analysis can be performed at a given time, which involves commenting out segments of `app.py` prior to execution.
 Moreover, timeseries sentiment models (consisting of both ARIMA and LSTM) has an added constraint.
-Specifically, only one stock code can be implemented at a given time:
+Only one stock code can be implemented at a given time:

 ```python
 screen_name = [